 Dubbed as ‘The Universal Nootropic’, the Mind Lab Pro stack was developed by the United Kingdom based company Mind Lab.
-This stack can improve all major cognitive abilities of the user.
+This stack can improve the user’s all major cognitive abilities..
 It has a deep impact on energy, mood, motivation, memory, and social skills.
 Mind Lab Pro is the ideal stack for students, sportspersons, professionals, and entrepreneurs.
 Anyone who is under 55 can use this stack.

 Mind Lab recommends 2 capsules per day, to begin with.
 Take one in the morning and one in the afternoon.
-It’s prudent, to begin with a lighter dose when you’re using a stack for the first time.
+Itis prudent, to begin with a smallerdose when you’re using a stack for the first time.
 After a few weeks, users can safely increase the dose to 4 capsules, two in the morning and two in the afternoon.
 Consult an expert before you decide to double up the dose.

-Mind Lab Pro is one of the most popular Nootropics stacks largely because of two reasons.
+Mind Lab Pro is one of the most popular nootropic stacks largely because of two reasons.
 Firstly, the stack has the right mix of each nootropic supplement.
 The dose ensures maximum benefit from each component without overusing it.
-Secondly, it looks like the makers have focused on two things – the synergy between components and how they enhance each other’s positive effect.
+Secondly, it looks like the manufacturershave focused on one mainthings: – the synergy between components.

 Benefits of Each Nootropic Stack Component

 Nootropics produce the benefits they promise by regulating neurotransmitters and other substances in our brain.
 A good example is how citicoline functions in this stack.
 This particular supplement helps in the production of phosphatidylcholine (PC), which is one of the phospholipids present in the brain.
 By helping in PC synthesis, citicoline increases the level of acetylcholine and promotes antioxidant activity.
 Citicoline is responsible for improving focus, learning, logical reasoning, memory, and concentration.